 If your answer is ‘yes’ to one or a number of the below questions, a masters degree could well be for you.

 - Will a masters improve my employment prospects and give me an edge in a competitive graduate employment market?

-- How can I develop my research skills so that I can continue on to a PhD
+- Am I looking to develop my research skills so that I can continue on to a PhD?

-- I would like to specialise and I’m keen to develop my expertise in a particular subject
+- Would I like to specialise and develop my expertise in a particular subject?

-- I’d like to pursue a career where professional qualification is necessary
+- Am I interested in a career where professional qualification is necessary

 - Is my industry one where postgraduate qualifications are recognised and rewarded?